-The Chemistry Resource Center: C046/C006.
-The Chemistry resource center houses several computer workstations for use by students.
+The Chemistry Student Center (C046/C006).
+The Chemistry Student Center houses several computer workstations for use by students.
 These computers have access to all departmentally sponsored software.
-The center also has 3 semi-private spaces that can be reserved for office hours (see Shelly Dodson), and several couches and lounge chairs that can be used for informal group study sessions.
+The center also has three semi-private spaces that can be reserved for office hours (see the Academic Office), and several couches and lounge chairs that can be used for informal group study sessions.

-The Center for Innovative Teaching and Learning (CITL): Herman B Wells Library, 2nd Floor, East Tower, 1320 East Tenth Street.
+The Center for Innovative Teaching and Learning (CITL).
 The Center for Innovative Teaching and Learning (CITL) provides comprehensive services supporting excellent teaching and learning at Indiana University Bloomington.
-They run a variety of teaching workshops throughout the semester which are open to Associate Instructors.
+They run a variety of teaching workshops throughout the semester that are open to Associate Instructors.
 You are encouraged to make use of their services.